UniversalRobots/Universal_Robots_ROS_Documentation/index.rst

    :width: 600px

-This documentation covers everything around the ROS (Robot Operating System) 2 driver packages for Universal Robots manipulators and the standalone Universal Robots Client Library (C++).
+This documentation covers everything around the Open-Source ROS (Robot Operating System) 2 driver packages for Universal Robots manipulators and the standalone Universal Robots Client Library (C++).

 With those packages it is possible to control a Universal Robots arm from an external application either directly using a C++ API (see :ref:`ur_client_library`) or using ROS 2 (see :ref:`ur_robot_driver`).